Explore more from Medals

 Battle of Khoosh-ab

 On 8 February 1857, the 3rd Bombay Light Cavalry was faced by a square of well-trained infantry.
-The cavalry charged, led by Lieutenant Moore who spurred on his horse to crash through the Persian bayonets.
-The infantry square was broken - an impressive and rare feat in itself - but Moore was thrown from his horse and surrounded by the enemy.
+The cavalry charged, led by Lieutenant Moore who spurred on his horse to crash through the bayonets.
+The Persian infantry square was broken - an impressive and rare feat in itself - but Moore was thrown from his horse and surrounded by the enemy.

 Lieutenant Malcolmson gallantly fought his way to his fallen comrade, offered Moore his stirrup, and carried him away to safety.